thsconline/cli/README.md

 * Requires a BoredofStudies account to be able to use.

 ## Initial Setup
-When first opening the application, it will ask you to authenticate, ask for a default download folder, then you can select a library and a folder (GET request)
+When first opening the application, it will ask you to authenticate, ask for a default download folder, then you can select a library and a folder to view.

 ## Available Libraries
 * _bos_ - Bored of Studies resources section
-* _drive_ - Google Drive
+* _drive_ & _fz_ - Google Drive
 * _nanahcub_ - Maths exam papers
 * _nesa_ - HSC exam papers (NESA website)
 * _thsc_ - thsconline website
 * _web_ - Any other webpage

 ## Command Line Parameters
+* _BACK_ - Navigate to the last viewed folder.

+* _CLEAR_ - Clear console
+* _DOWNLOAD_ - Download file.
+Some libraries will prompt for a filename, as download mechanism differs for some libraries.
+    * _thsc_ - For this library, for almost all pages, enter a filter value as the parameter rather, as the links are not numbered for some pages.
+This uses the multiple file downloader implemented in v1.1.
+    * Files with non-English characters are not currently supported.
+Please use the Custom option.

+* _EXIT_ or _QUIT_ - Exit program.
 * _GET_ - Navigate to link or file.
-Links are numbered (with the exception of the 'bos' library, where you enter the collection name).
+Links are numbered.
 The GET command can also be used to download files in some libraries
+    * _bos_ - For this library, this command is the same as the _GOTO_ command.
+* _GET PAGE_ or _VIEW PAGE_ - (_bos_ library only) Change page.

-* _GOTO_ - Navigate to folder.
+* _GOTO_ - Navigate to different folder:
-** sd

-* _get_ - the path to retrieve files from (drop extension, see examples below)

-Examples:
-  > GET value of /s/yr12/Maths/trialpapers_extension2  will grab all files associated with this website.
-In this case it will grab the Maths Ext 2 trial papers.

-  > GET value of /json/5340 will grab all files linked with view number 5340.
-In this case will download all the HSC papers for Maths Ext 2

-  > GET value of /s/upload will start the Bulk Upload File service.

-* _filter_ - filter out particular files

-Examples
-  > FILTER value of James Ruse, will grab all James Ruse papers on a page

-  > FILTER value of 2019, will grab all 2019 papers on a page

-  > FILTER value of w. sol, will grab all papers with solutions on a page
+    * _bos_ - This library does not use link numbering, enter the collection name instead.
+To view all the collections use the command _GET /resources_.
+    * _drive_ - Use the command _CHANGE LIBRARY_ to enter a Google Drive folder ID.
+    * _fz_ - Enter link number or the unique folder identifier (this is different to the Google Drive ID)
+    * _nanahcub_ & _web_ - Enter link number or a URL
+    * _nesa_ - Enter year or year followed by the exam pack.
+(The part of the URL after https://educationstandards.nsw.edu.au/wps/portal/nesa/resource-finder/hsc-exam-papers/)
+    * _thsc_ - Enter link number or relative path.
+(The part of the URL after https://thsconline.github.io/, unlike v1.1 retain the extension, although the /files/ folder can be dropped from the path e.g. _GOTO /s/yr12/Maths/trialpapers.html_)
+* _HELP_ or _GET HELP_ - Show basic help information
+* _OPEN_ - This command is the same as the _DOWNLOAD_ command for some libraries, except it will attempt to open the file.

+* _REFRESH_ or _RELOAD_ - Clear console
+* _RESET_ - Return to default folder.

+* _SET FOLDER_- Change default download folder
+* _SET LIBRARY_ or _CHANGE LIBRARY_- Change library and default folder

-* _filepath_ - output folder path.
+* _VIEW PROPERTIES_ or _QUERY_PROPERTIES_ - Show current library and default download folder

- Examples
-  > FILEPATH value of C:\Temp will download all files to the C:\Temp folder
+* _VIEW USER_ or _QUERY USER_- Show current logged in user.
+To change which user is logged in requires restarting the application.
+* _VIEW WEBSITE_ or _VIEW_ - Show HTML of current page in new window.
+    * _nanahcub_ & _web_ - This will open the page in default browser rather than in a small popup window as for other
+    * _thsc_ - Enter filter value to open viewer of file (if multiple results are returned, it will prompt for a selection).
+Entering no value will revert to default behaviour of opening the page as per the _VIEW WEBSITE_ command.